 - 1 kilogram tomato passata

 - 1 teaspoon sugar

 - 1 teaspoon universal vegetable seasoning

 - Chop the plant-based bacon up into little cubes (around a 1/4 inch).
 You want to make the "rashers" smaller to match the consistency of pancetta.
-Place into a large sauce pan on a medium heat and drizzle with olive oil.
+Place into a large saucepan on medium heat and drizzle with olive oil.
 Leave to fry for 1 minute and fill your kitchen with its great aroma.
-As its frying, add in the rosemary and 2 chopped cloves of garlic.
+As it's frying, add in the rosemary and 2 chopped cloves of garlic.

 - Add 300 grams of brown split lentils to the sauce and stir in.
 You will now need to create the stock by using the two empty cans of chopped tomatoes.
-For the first one, place a tablespoon of tomato puree in the can then fill with red wine.
+For the first one, place a tablespoon of tomato puree in the can, then fill it with red wine.
 Stir until the wine becomes a burgundy colour.
-For the second, place a beef-style stock cube in the can then fill halfway with warm water.
+For the second, place a beef-style stock cube in the can, then fill it halfway with warm water.
 Add both cans to the pan and stir in.

 - Leave the sauce to blip away for at least 2 hours.
 You want to give the lentils time to cook and absorb all the wonderful flavours within the sauce.
 Constantly check on the sauce by stirring to ensure nothing sticks.